seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-03.md

 > shall I be in the future?
 Having been what, what shall I become in the
 > future? (and so on)[^fn106]

-"But, I was not pleased with such teachings", says *Hemaka*, "It is only you, O! sage, who teaches the Dhamma that destroys the craving in the present, understanding which, and mindfully following it accordingly, one could go beyond the sticky craving in the world." *Hemaka's* praise of the Buddha was inspired by this most distinctive feature in the Dhamma.
+"But, I was not pleased with such teachings", says Hemaka, "It is only you, O! sage, who teaches the Dhamma that destroys the craving in the present, understanding which, and mindfully following it accordingly, one could go beyond the sticky craving in the world."
+Hemaka's praise of the Buddha was inspired by this most distinctive feature in the Dhamma.

 We have already stated that by 'Dhamma' is meant the law of dependent arising.